Martinho Campos: Economic activities

 Services, small industries, and agriculture are the most important economic activities.
 Charcoal obtained from eucalyptus plantations was especially important in the local economy.
-In 2005 there were 31 extractive industries employing 163 workers, 74 small transformation industries employing1,264 workers and 235 retail units employing 569 workers.
+In 2005 there were 31 extractive industries employing 163 workers, 74 small transformation industries employing 1,264 workers and 235 retail units employing 569 workers.
 The GDP in 2005 was approximately R$91 million, with 44 million reais from services, 10 million reais from industry, and 31 million reais from agriculture.
 There were 473 rural producers on 55,000 hectares of land.
 99 farms had tractors (2006).
 Approximately 1,200 persons were occupied in agriculture.
 The main crops are rice, sugarcane, manioc, beans soybeans, and corn.
 There were 57,000 head of cattle, of which 16,000 were milk cows (2006).